learn-co-curriculum/phase-1-youre-an-eventing-expert/README.md

 - Manipulating the DOM
 - ☑ Recognizing JavaScript events
-- Communicate with the server
+- Communicating with the server

 Now you've conquered this section, you've learned all the fundamentals of the second pillar, recognizing JavaScript events.
 You used JavaScript events to